 - publicity or propaganda purposes,

 - preparation, distribution, or use of any material designed to support or defeat the enactment of legislation before any legislative body.

-Following the review of all LOIs, selected applicants will be invited to submit a Request for Proposal (RFP) in February 1st, 2023.
-All RFPs must be submitted by March 1st, 2023.
+Following the review of all LOIs, selected applicants will be invited to submit an application to the CHRISTUS Community Impact Fund on November 20th, 2023.
+All applications must be submitted by February 16th, 2024, at 11:59pm CT.

-All LOIs and RFPs must be submitted electronically through our application management platform, CommunityForce, at https://christusfund.communityforce.com/Login.aspx.
+All LOIs and Applications must be submitted electronically through our application management platform, CommunityForce, at https://christusfund.communityforce.com/Login.aspx.

 Late submissions will not be accepted.
 Collaborative organizations or coalitions must designate a lead organization or fiscal agent to submit the application on their behalf.

 Invitations to Apply are Sent Out to Selected Organizations

 |February 2024||CHRISTUS Community Impact Fund Application Closes|